strawberry-graphql/strawberry/docs/03_features/pydantic.md

     pass
 ```

-The `strawberry.pydantic.type` decorator accepts a Pydantic model and a list of
+The `strawberry.beta.pydantic.type` decorator accepts a Pydantic model and a list of
 fields that we want to expose on our GraphQL API.

 > **Note** specifying the list of field is required to prevent accidentally